Here at Dublin Oak Academy we are committed to making you perfectly aware of admission conditions and procedures.

 8. Tuition and Personal Accounts Debt Policy

 Dublin Oak Academy has a policy for all the student accounts that are behind on payments.
 If the tuition payment is not up to date according to your payment plan and/or the Personal Account has dropped below the minimum balance the student will not be able to take exams.
 In an extreme case of an outstanding balance, the student may have to withdraw from the Academy.
 With this in mind, we encourage you to communicate with your promoter to avoid these situations.

 Spring courses depend, naturally, on available space.
 Oak opens its arms, once again, to anyone interested in participating in the spring semester, as long as they have certain grade averages that meet admission criteria.
 Application for this course begins on September 15.

 10. Submitting the application form does not ensure acceptance

 Every application form can either be accepted or rejected by the Academy.
 We would appreciate that parents take the necessary precautions to avoid making students miss possible re-inscription deadlines at their schools of origin.
 Parents should also avoid unnecessary expenses in buying uniforms, school supplies, and plane tickets until they receive official acceptance from the Academy.

-Participants in the competition for the Integra/Integer Scholarships should pay the specified recuperation quota prior to the due date for the reception of documents, send in the complete application form and fulfill, without exception, all the necessary requirements.
+Participants in the competition for the Integro/Integer Scholarships should pay the specified recuperation quota prior to the due date for the reception of documents, send in the complete application form and fulfill, without exception, all the necessary requirements.